 9. Commercial buildings, churches, schools and residential office buildings shall be serviced as follows:

 a.
-Buildings of a single story, with one occupant, or a three thousand square foot main floor, shall have a two (2) inch service with meter size determined by the District Superintendent or his designee.
+Buildings of a single story, with one occupant, or a three thousand square foot main floor, shall have a two (2) inch service with meter size determined by the District Management.

 b.
 All single story buildings over three thousand square feet containing one or more occupants or buildings having occupied basements and/or one and one half (1.5) stories in height or more, regardless of square footage, shall have a two (2) inch service with minimum size meter of one (1) inch.
-However, in each installation the District Superintendent or his designee shall approve said installation prior to authorization of service.
+However, in each installation the District Management shall approve said installation prior to authorization of service.

-10. Portions of Spokane County Plumbing Code will be used to assist in design of commercial services.
+10. Portions of the Uniform Plumbing Code will be used to assist in design of commercial services.

 a.
 All services shall be made with the use of double strap saddles, using iron pipe thread only.
-Any exception must be approved by the District Superintendent or his designee or District Engineer.
+Any exception must be approved by the District Management or District Engineer.

 b.
 Dresser style 193 quick tap shall be used on asbestos concrete class 150 pipe with copper tubing.
 All services requiring a diameter of two (2) inches or larger shall have the following saddles: